 Righteous Among the Nations

 Yad Vashem established the title of Righteous Among the Nations in 1963 to honor non-Jews who risked their lives to save Jews during the Holocaust.
-Martha Sharp is the first woman from the United States to be so honored.
-The Sharps are only the second and third US citizens, after Varian Fry, to receive this title.
+Martha Sharp was the first woman from the United States to be so honored.
+The Sharps were the second and third US citizens, after Varian Fry, to receive this title.